 To enable the Trust to achieve its objectives it has established a mission, a set of values and behaviours and determined a set of aims, referred to as 'commitments' and 'enablers' which are translated into annual objectives.

-The Trust's mission is "To achieve success through learning".
+The Trust's mission is "Creating successful futures".